 A while back I got an email from a man named Gabriel.
-He found me on Trip Advisor Belize Travel Forum while doing some research for an upcoming trip to Ambergris Caye.
-He went onto say that his group really wanted to see the blue hole, but don’t want to take a 2.5-hour boat ride and asked if I knew if Tropic Air does private charters over the blue hole.
+He found me on the Trip Advisor Belize Travel Forum while doing some research for an upcoming trip to Ambergris Caye.
+He went onto say that his group really wanted to see the Blue Hole, but don’t want to take a 2.5-hour boat ride and asked if I knew if Tropic Air does private charters over the blue hole.
 He was thinking a great way to begin their vacation would be to start at Belize International Airport with a private charter, do a scenic flight over the blue hole and then finish off at San Pedro Airport.

 I wrote him back and let him know I thought it was a great idea and that Tropic Air was still doing the Blue Hole tours.
 It could be done from Belize City as well as the leaving from San Pedro.